morulus/postcss-redirect-import/readme.md

 ## Not strict substitution

 A nice feature of the plugin is the fact that if the overridden path does not exists, it will use the standard method of file resolving.
 It allows you to create an environment in which any style can work fine without substitution (for example, in the case of using the classic postcss-import plugin).
-When you replace postcss-import to postcss-import-sub, you have the opportunity to customize the styles without spoiling the original sources.
+When you replace postcss-import to postcss-redirect-import, you have the opportunity to customize the styles without spoiling the original sources.

 ## Appending